 At Spot, we love having dogs in the office.
 Having our furry friends join us during the workday fits with our mission of creating happier, healthier pets…and it makes the day more interesting.
 Nothing boosts your energy quite like seeing a “coworker” catch a case of the zoomies!

-However, it’s essential that you take certain precautions before bringing an animal into your workplace.
-Today, we’re going to break down tips for having dogs in the workplace for both office management and pet parents.
+However, it’s essential that you take certain precautions before bringing a dog or puppy into your workplace.
+In this article, we’re going to break down tips for creating a dog-friendly workplace for both office management and pet parents.

 Best Practices for Dogs in the Workplace

 While it’s tempting to only think about the joy of having dogs in the office, we need to slow down and evaluate the potential downfalls of having dogs around and establish ground rules for owners bringing their dog into the workplace.

 - Survey your workforce about dogs in the office.
 Does anyone have dog allergies or a fear of dogs?
 Is there enough of an interest to make this a worthwhile endeavor?
 Is anyone distracted by dogs at the office?
 Ask co-workers and employees these questions before bringing dogs into the workplace.

 - Is your office dog proof?
 While not enjoyable to consider, how would your company handle a situation where a dog was injured or where a dog injured an employee?
 How can you reduce the risk of this happening in the office space?
 Create a workplace pet policy to set clear rules and guidelines for owners before they bring their dog into work.
 Establish a checklist for dog parents.
 What criteria does their dog need to meet before they can be brought in?
 Do they have to be a certain age or show proof of vaccinations?